grant0417/mullvad-ping/README.md

 Options:
-  -c, --country <CODE>      the country you want to query (eg. us, gb, de) -l, --list                lists the available servers
+  -c, --country <CODE>      the country you want to query (eg. us, gb, de)
+      --city-code <CODE>    the city code you want to query (eg. nyc, lon) -l, --list                lists the available servers
       --list-countries      lists the available countries
+      --list-cities         lists the available cities
       --list-providers      lists the available providers -t, --type <TYPE>         the type of server to query (openvpn, bridge, wireguard, all) -C, --count <COUNT>       the number of pings to the server (default 5)